Diamondbacks vs. Guardians Player Props Betting Odds

 Marte Stats

-- Ketel Marte has 70 hits with 12 doubles, four triples, 10 home runs, 25 walks and 29 RBI.
-He's also stolen six bases.
+- Ketel Marte has put up 72 hits with 12 doubles, four triples, 10 home runs and 26 walks.
+He has driven in 30 runs with six stolen bases.

 Marte Recent Games